 Farida Abubakar is a Senior Civil & Environmental major on the water resource track, which aligns her personal passions with her academic goals.
 By becoming a civil engineer, Farida looks forward to working on sustainable development, environmental risk analysis, and stormwater/wastewater management.
 With her career, she wants to work constantly to promote the overall health, well being, and preservation of our planet.

 I am Ijeoma Asonye.
-I am a student, author, and artist.
+I am a student, author, entrepreneur, and artist.
 I study Mechanical Engineering and Creative Writing at the University of Maryland.
 Outside of school, I write A LOT.
-I wrote the novel, "The Beautiful Math of Coral", one reason being that I love to tell stories.
+I wrote the novel, "The Beautiful Math of Coral", a coming-of-age story set in college, one reason being that I love to tell stories.
 I like being involved in different modes of expression whether that be helping out in virtual reality projects, spending a year writing a book, or taking a class about graphic novels.
 As you can probably tell, I am someone who likes to explore and be free. l'd like to say I am someone with an artistic soul but engineering doesn't hold me back (despite the large premise about STEM not being creative) it just gives me another way to express my artistic self and engineer different forms of art!

 Hanna Claffey is a junior studying Civil and Environmental engineering.
 She is extremely passionate about sustainability and hopes to use her degree to find better ways to protect the environment.
 When not studying, she loves to read, travel, and is currently fostering cats.
 In the future, she hopes to study abroad, get involved with Terps Raising Pups, and spread awareness to the younger generation about how important STEM is!